AliceO2Group/InfoLogger/doc/README.md

 * Log a test message from command line:
   `/opt/o2-InfoLogger/bin/log test`
-    * See command line options with `/opt/o2-InfoLogger/bin/log --help`
+    * See command line options with `/opt/o2-InfoLogger/bin/log -h`
     * It can be used to redirect output of a process to InfoLogger with e.g. `myProcess | /opt/o2-InfoLogger/bin/log -x`.

 * Archive table of messages and create fresh one:
   `/opt/o2-InfoLogger/bin/infoLoggerAdminDB -c archive`
+    * Archived messages can still be accessed from infoBrowser through the Archive menu.
-    * See other administartive commands possible with `/opt/o2-InfoLogger/bin/infoLoggerAdminDB -h`
+    * See other administrative commands possible with `/opt/o2-InfoLogger/bin/infoLoggerAdminDB -h`

 * Compile a sample program using InfoLogger library:
   * (C++ 14):